fmxsh/f3c/f3c-spec.md

 ### General properties

-A binding structure binds an _[identifier]_ to a _[literal]_ into an _[entry]_.
+A binding structure binds an _[identifier]_ to a _[literal]_ into an _[entry]_ using _[introducer]_.
 All entries must have an, at its level of nesting, unique identifier to separate it from other entries at the same level of nesting.
 There is no literal with identifier absent.

 All structural meaning of the format arises from this basic concept of binding the two fields of _[identifier]_ and _[literal]_ together in that particular order.
 All syntax center around facilitating this binding.
 What a binding does is to bind an identity to a given set of data which is the literal, for example this valid syntax: `fruit: banana`.
 The identifier is `fruit` and the literal is `banana`.